codetojoy/talk_peidevs_rust/README.md

     - Rust is like a semi-automatic paddle-shifter on a sports-car's steering wheel.
 No clutch: just flick the paddles.
         - Stick-shift drivers immediately "get it" and appreciate that it less work.
         - Automatic-trans drivers might be aghast: "what do you mean, you need to pay attention to what gear you're in?".
 Rather than seeing the benefits, the additional cognitive load is heavy and jarring.
-* Scott Hanselman commented that the `drop()` is reminiscent of AOP. [here](https://hanselminutes.com/713/rust-a-language-for-the-next-40-years-with-carol-nichols) on Hanselminutes
+* Scott Hanselman commented that `drop()` is reminiscent of AOP. [here](https://hanselminutes.com/713/rust-a-language-for-the-next-40-years-with-carol-nichols) on Hanselminutes

 ### Examples from presentation